 The good thing about many of these Minecraft toys is that they’re not purely about the game.
 For instance, most Minecraft games – like the magnetic travel puzzle game from ThinkFun – require kids to utilize problem-solving skills.
 Other Minecraft toys – like LEGO Minecraft sets – require spatial recognition and hand-eye coordination.
 A lot of the toys we’ve found seamlessly blend education, entertainment, and engagement.

-So without further ado, here are 15 of the best Minecraft toys for kids in 2021:
+So without further ado, here are 15 of the best Minecraft toys for kids:

 Some of the best Minecraft toys for kids are LEGO sets based on different Minecraft settings, characters, items, and the like.
 So we’ll start with five (5) of the best LEGO Minecraft sets that your kid will absolutely love—especially if they like to build!